 Religion – including worship, Bible study, salvation history, catechism, and memory work

 Language Arts – reading, phonics, English, spelling, handwriting, practical and creative writing, and literature

 Social Studies – geography, history, current events, Michigan history

 Science – general science, health, family life and sex education, and computer education

 Mathematics – use of numbers, geometry, measurement, metric system, and algebra

 Fine Arts – music, art, choirs, drama, band

 Physical Education – individual and team sports, skills, test for physical fitness and recreation

-Is there a Latch Key program available?
-Yes, St. Paul offers a morning Latch Key beginning at 6:30AM and an after school Latch Key until 6:30PM.
+Is there an Extended Care program available?
+Yes, St. Paul offers extended care in the morning beginning at 7:00AM and an after school extended care until 6:00PM.